allanmacritchie/homeless-signpost/README.md

 	npm run server

-Or
+Or;

 	npm start

-Or

-	Use the included Dockerfile for ease of portability and execution on Windows, MacOS, Linux, and just about anything that takes electricity these days, right?
+Or; use the included Dockerfile for ease of portability and execution on Windows, MacOS, Linux, and just about anything that takes electricity these days, right?